hacksu/Flask-API/readme.md

 @app.route("/bye/") and @app.route("/bye") the former will redirect people to the version with the trailing slash if they go to just /bye where as the later will just match for /bye.
 It doesn't matter which you use, but you should know there is a difference.

+### JSON

+Up to now we've just returned a HTML, To be honest you may not have realized it was HTML it certainly wasn't properly formatted HTML, but to your browser and critically anything else making http requests it was HTML.

+JSON is a bit different, it stands for JavaScript Object Notation and is a text based way of representing a JavaScript class or really any class.
+It servers a similar purpose to
+XML, but to me is much easier to read and write.

+Anyway, enough explenation, that all sounds good, how do we actually send it.

+Again flask makes it easy.
+We just need to make two changes.
+First add a `from flask import Jsonify` to the top of the file then inside a route replace the return with
+`jsonify({"message": "Hello Internet!"})`